Using NVDA to Evaluate Web Accessibility

 While reading this article, keep a few things in mind:

 - This article does not contain a comprehensive list of NVDA shortcuts.
 It does provide a list of the essential commands that new or novice NVDA users should know.
 For a more comprehensive list of NVDA keyboard shortcuts, see our list of NVDA keyboard shortcuts.
-The NVDA User Guide - external link is available, but has very minimal documentation.
+The NVDA User Guides are available to provide further documentation.

 - If you are new to screen readers, plan on spending more time (perhaps several hours) on this page and the example pages becoming more comfortable using NVDA.
 Don't get discouraged if things still seem confusing after only a few minutes.
 Slow down the reading speed and take your time.